-Develop your passion for storytelling on our full-time Film and Television Production degree.
+Develop your passion for storytelling by studying a full-time Film and Television Production degree at ARU.
 Our students succeed in industry and frequently win awards.
 Choose to study for one semester, and get support to find placements and work experience.
 Get the experience, skills and connections for a range of careers in the film and television industry.

 Develop your skills in cinematography, editing, producing and directing in studio, on location and in multi-camera television studios.
 Learn from highly experienced filmmakers and teachers using our specialist facilities (see 'Where You'll Study' below for more information).
 You’ll also explore the theory and context of your craft with an emphasis on practice.